 You can also look for signs of storm damage from the ground.
 Check for irregularities in your roof shape or missing pieces of metal fascia, including any metal pieces displaced from around your chimney.
 Also, assess the condition of exhaust pipes, valleys, outer edges or angles where the roof meets the walls.

-If your roof has suffered substantial damage from a storm and you think your roof needs replacement, contact us to get in touch with a reputable installer in your area to assist.
+If your roof has suffered substantial damage from a storm and you think your roof needs replacement, get in touch with a reputable installer in your area to assist.

 Stay safe — avoid going on the roof to check for damage yourself and instead contact a professional roofer, it is important not to attempt repairs on your own.